kairos-io/kairos/docs/content/after_install/upgrades.md

 Use `--force` to force upgrading to avoid checking versions.
 All the available versions can be list with: `c3os upgrade list-releases`.

-It is possible altough to use the same commandset from `cOS`.
+It is possible altough to use the same commandset from `Elemental-toolkit`.
 So for example, the following works too:

 ```bash
 elemental upgrade --no-verify --docker-image quay.io/c3os/c3os:opensuse-v1.21.4-22